LeiWangR/leiwangr.github.io/_services/services.md

 * **Workshops**:
   * Computer Vision for Metaverse Workshop (CV4Metaverse at ECCV 2024, CVPR 2025),
   * Deep Vision Workshop (CVPR 2020),
-  * Vision Datasets Understanding (1st VDU at CVPR 2022, 2nd VDU at CVPR 2023, 3rd VDU at CVPR 2024),
+  * Vision Datasets Understanding (1st VDU at CVPR 2022, 2nd VDU at CVPR 2023, 3rd VDU at CVPR 2024, 4th DataCV at ICCV 2025),
-  * The AI City Challenge Workshop at CVPR 2023, CVPR 2024
+  * The AI City Challenge Workshop at CVPR 2023, CVPR 2024, ICCV 2025

 <!-- I also serve as a thesis examiner for master's and honors theses at the ANU College of Engineering, Computing & Cybernetics: S1 2023, S2 2023. -->
 I also serve as a **thesis examiner** for master's and honors theses at the ANU College of Engineering, Computing & Cybernetics for the academic terms S1 2023, S2 2023, S1 2024, and S2 2024.